Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Accredited vs. Non-Accredited Investors

-Because of the way real estate crowdfunding is regulated by the SEC, many crowdfunding platforms don’t allow retail investors — mom-and-pop investors like you and me.
+Because of how the SEC regulates real estate crowdfunding, many crowdfunding platforms don’t allow retail investors — mom-and-pop investors like you and me.

 Instead, they can only accept money from accredited investors.
 These are wealthy investors who must meet one of two criteria to qualify: